WombatLinux/uspm-old/README.md

 All packages come in `.uspm` files, which are just tarballs.
 Within the tarball there must be two included files.

-`PACKAGECODE` is the install/uninstall script, it contains all the code necessary to install that package
+`PACKAGECODE` is the install/uninstall script, it contains all the code necessary to install that package.

-`PACKAGEDATA` is the JSON data that will get added by the package manager to the master list.

-The tarballs usually will contain the files necessary to install already compiled code.

 ## Building and Installing
 This package requires **at least** `cJSON` ([found here](https://github.com/DaveGamble/cJSON)) and libcurl